signal18/docs.signal18.io/05.Configuration/10.alerting/docs.md

 ## Alert Configuration

-replication-manager offer multiple way of alerting on cluster server status change
+**replication-manager** offer multiple way of alerting on cluster node status change

 ### External Script Configuration

-An alert script can be trigger if enable via this config file parameter
+An alert script can be trigger when enable via this config file parameter:

 ##### `alert-script` (2.0)